abhishektiwarijr/Roboyard/README.md

 # Difficulty
 - Beginner
-  - show only puzzles with at least 4-6 moves
+  - show any puzzles with solutions with at least 4-6 moves
 - Advanced
-  - show only puzzles with at least 6-8 moves
+  - ssolutions with at least 6-8 moves
   - keep initial playing field when starting the next game
   - keep playing field when loading a saved game
   - three lines allowed in the same row/column
   - no multi-color target
 - Insane mode
   - solutions with at least 10 moves
+  - five lines allowed in the same row/column
+- Impossible mode
+  - solutions with at least 17 moves
   - five lines allowed in the same row/column